-After the series' initial feature film appearance, the TV series typically as Adams meeting visitors in his mountain home while keeping a wary eye for bounty hunters coming for him.
-For drama, the series makes it clear that the wilderness is a dangerous place for amateurs to live in and Adams and company often have to come to the rescue when the visitors get in trouble.
+After the series' initial feature film appearance, the TV series typically has Adams meeting visitors in his mountain wilderness home while keeping a wary eye out for bounty hunters coming for him.
+For drama, the series makes it clear that the wilderness is a dangerous place for amateurs to live in and Adams and company often have to come to the rescue when the visitors inevitably get in trouble.

 - Friend to All Living Things: Adams is like this.
 Large predators seem to be the exception, but Ben is easily able to make them back off.